Crework/Computer-Science/README.md

 If yes, then you are in luck.
 You will find eveything here.
 You can even do a Computer Science Degree without going to college or without paying any money.
 You can check that out later [here.](#curriculum)

-For now, go to this link and take a look at this 1 hour and 30 minutes video.
+For now, go to this link and take a look at this 2 hours video.
 Potentially, it could change your life if you fall in love with programming because of this, but we can't promise anything.

 [Introduction to Programming by freecodecamp.org](https://youtu.be/zOjov-2OZ0E)